Real Case Study: Qatar Banking Scam

 Caller ID Spoofed to appear as a local Qatari Ooredoo number

-The scammer instructed the victim to register on the official National Address Database website:
+The scammer instructed the victim: "We will do a register on the official National Address Database for you"

-- 2.Enter the random email again for confirmation
+• 2.The scammer entered the same random email again for confirmation

 The Ooredoo Money Account Takeover (Almost Successful)